dkerr64/homebridge-yolink/README.md

 Various strategies are employed in an attempt to handle an unstable network.
 If a failure occurs at any point while accessing the network then the plugin will attempt to reconnect.

-For login and retrieving access tokens the plugin will retry indefinitely with 5 second initial delay, increasing by 5 seconds for each repeated attempt to a maximum of 60 seconds between retries.
+For login and retrieving access tokens the plugin will retry indefinitely with 15 second initial delay, increasing by 15 seconds for each repeated attempt to a maximum of 60 seconds between retries.
 If the network goes down, then this should ensure that the connection to YoLink is reestablished within 60 seconds of network recovery.

-For getting or setting device information the plugin will retry a maximum of 10 times before giving up.
-The initial retry delay is 2 seconds, incrementing by 2 seconds each time with a maximum interval of 10 seconds.
+For getting device information the plugin will retry a maximum of 30 times before giving up.
+The initial retry delay is 30 seconds, incrementing by 30 seconds each time with a maximum interval of 60 seconds.
 After all attempts it will fail with a message to log, but this will not terminate the plugin.

+For setting device state (e.g. turning an outlet on or off) the plugin does not attempt to retry but will issue a warning to log.
+This is necessary because attempting to retry will slow down Homebridge and/or potentially cause a backlog of *setState* requests that can take some time to clear because of YoLink cloud server rate limits.

 The MQTT callback will attempt to reconnect, if necessary with login / access token retrieval that follow the above procedure.